gyrogovernance/science/docs/Findings/Analysis_CGM_Units.md

 ## 10. Conclusions

-The Common Governance Model demonstrates that treating observation as the fundamental process, rather than something that reveals pre-existing reality, yields a consistent framework for deriving physical units and constants from pure geometry.
+The Common Governance Model demonstrates that treating observation as fundamental yields a consistent framework for deriving physical units and constants from geometric principles.
 The optical conjugacy relation E^UV × E^IR = const/(4π²) connects all energy scales through the same observational requirements that generate quantum behavior.

 Key achievements include:
 - Derivation of fundamental constants from geometric necessity